-Estimate the total number of hours to complete your Program Review: 250 man and woman hours, at least.
+Estimate the total number of hours to complete your Program Review: One year, at weekly meetings

-- 1. Was the time frame for completion of Program Review adequate?
+1. Was the time frame for completion of Program Review adequate?
 If not, explain.
-The process was unnecessarily cumbersome, irritating, and frustrating due to a document format that was not user-friendly.
-Also, we had a hard time getting the data necessary to answer the questions.

 This was the first round of the process, so many of the steps were new to us and we had to start from a baseline ten years old.
+The process was being finalized as we were working on it

-Finally, we found that it was quite difficult to import our first draft into the final version of the document. - 2.
-Was the instrument clear and understandable?
+2. Was the instrument clear and understandable?
 Was it easy to use?
 If not, explain and offer suggestions for improvement.

-The instrument was and remains excessively complicated.
+When the instrument was finalized, it was relatively easy to use, but we did encounter some technical difficulties along the way.
 We found it difficult, for example, to import some information we had gathered in other documents.
-This used up time more profitably spent actually analyzing our programs.

 3. Were the questions relevant?
 If not, please explain and offer specific suggestions.

 The questions did inspire us to take a close look at our program and, frankly, congratulate ourselves for the progress we have made in a number of areas.
+This self-evaluation is valuable and we will continue it on a regular basis.

-and offer suggestions.
-Yes and no. It took too long, but it did offer an opportunity for self-reflection.
-5. Was the data you received from administration complete and presented in a clear format?
+- Did you find the Program Review process to have value?
+If not, please explain and offer suggestions.
+Yes, although we found it took a lot of time to complete properly. - 5.
+Was the data you received from administration complete and presented in a clear format?
 Would you like additional data?

-No. We began asking for information more than a year before our program review was completed.
-It was far too complicated to get some data, and we are still waiting for other information.
+We did receive adequate data in some areas, and are still waiting for data as outlined in the document in various sections.

 6. Please offer any comments that could improve and/or streamline Program Review!

+PROGRAM REVIEW INSTITUTIONAL RESPONSE SHEET

+Program:

-Find a user-friendly format that allows easy input of data and documents.
-PROGRAM REVIEW INSTITUTIONAL RESPONSE SHEET Program: Thank you for your time and effort in preparing this Program Review.
-Your Executive Summary, with recommendations, has been sent to the Planning/Budget Committee and the Board of Trustees. #1.
-Division Dean Signature Comments: #2.
-Curriculum Committee Chair Signature Comments: #3.
-College Vice President
+Thank you for your time and effort in preparing this Program Review.
+Your Executive Summary, with recommendations, has been sent to the Planning/Budget Committee and the Board of Trustees.

-Did you find the Program Review process to have value?
-If not, please explain
+#1.
+Division Dean

+Signature

+Comments:

+#2.
+Curriculum Committee Chair

+Comments: